MagicalWater/json_dart_generator/README.md

 }
 ```

-ex: the type of element will be dynamic
+example: the type of element will be List<dynamic>
 ```json
 {
   "element": [